Invariant Measures for a Stochastic Fokker-Planck Equation: Invariant measure

 where $\mathscr{L}(g(t))$ denotes the law of $g(t)$, and show that the family $(\mu_T)_{T>0}$ is tight.
 Since the embedding $L^2_{\nabla,D}\subset L^2_{x,v}$ is compact, balls of radius $R>0$

-are compact in $X_m$.
+are compact in $X_{\bar{\rho}}$.
 Furthermore, thanks to Markov's inequality and \eqref{boundforex},

 This readily implies tightness of $(\mu_T)_{T>0}$.
-By Prohorov's Theorem, we obtain that $(\mu_T)_{T>0}$ admits a subsequence (still denoted $(\mu_T)$) such that $\mu_T$ converges to some probability measure $\mu$ on $X_m$ as $T\to\infty$.
-Furthermore, it is classical to show that this limit measure $\mu$ is indeed an invariant measure for problem (\hyperref[probm]{$\text{P}_m$}), see for instance \cite[Proposition 11.3]{daprato}.
+By Prokhorov's Theorem, see for instance \cite[Theorem~2.3]{daprato}, we obtain that $(\mu_T)_{T>0}$ admits a subsequence (still denoted $(\mu_T)$) such that $\mu_T$ converges to some probability measure $\mu$ on $X_{\bar{\rho}}$ as $T\to\infty$.
+Furthermore, a classical argument shows that this limit measure $\mu$ is indeed an invariant measure for problem (\hyperref[probm]{$\text{P}_{\bar{\rho}}$}), see for instance \cite[Proposition 11.3]{daprato}.